 That said, TAG Heuer is not stopping there.
-This Spring in Basel, they will introduce two more high-freuency timepieces that are a culmination of everything they know.
+This Spring in Basel, they will introduce two more high-frequency timepieces that are a culmination of everything they know.

-One piece will be a concept watch with both double pendulums (magnetic pendulums that is) and double magnetic tourbillons.
+One-piece will be a concept watch with both double pendulums (magnetic pendulums that is) and double magnetic tourbillons.
 No hairsprings required.
 The other piece, a timepiece that is expected to be ready for commercial sale by September of this year, is the Carrera Mikrograph Pendulum.
 It will feature a magnetic pendulum regulator system for both the timekeeping and chronograph (sans the hairsprings, but with the same accuracy as a hairspring equipped movement).
-Initially it wasn’t possible for TAG to create the a Pendulum movement as accurate as a spring equipped movement, but now — thanks to a new temperature stabilized material that TAG Heuer has developed — they have.
+Initially, TAG couldn’t create the Pendulum movement as accurate as a spring equipped movement, but now — thanks to a new temperature stabilized material that TAG Heuer has developed — they have.